AI-Mercenary/EntpSearch/README.md

 1. **Tag Generation**
     - Extract source tags from file path/type.
-    - Parse document content (e.g., PDF text extraction).
+    - Parse document content, e.g., PDF text extraction.
-    - Use an LLM to generate content tags + a summary description.
+    - Use an LLM to generate content tags and a summary description.
     - Persist all metadata to MongoDB.

 2. **Search**